 Paige Pereira Case Management Intern

-Paige was born and raised on Guam and moved to Kitsap County with my family in 2016.
+Paige was born and raised on Guam and moved to Kitsap County with her family in 2016.
 After receiving her AA degree from Olympic College Bremerton, she continued her academic career in the BASW program at the University of Washington.
 The majority of her work and volunteer experience revolved around youth work and childcare; these experiences helped her acknowledge the need for social welfare services and motivated her to pursue a social work career.
 She is excited to move forward in her social work journey here at Helpline House and gain experience in case management and overall community-building.
 During her free time, she enjoys spending time with my family, swimming and playing her ukulele.

 Erika Dorsey MA, LMHC